pu-raihan/MyInstaSpam/README.md

 # MyInstaSpam
 MyInstaSpam is for sending numerous customised messages on Instagram at a click.
-This uses Selenium driver<br/>
+This uses Selenium driver for  chrome or firefox<br/>
 Language : *Python*<br/>

 # Insatallaton